Pork Chop Brine

 Garnish (optional):

-Mix all the ingredients for the Brine in a container or pot, just big enough for the pork chops.
-Marinade the pork chops in the Brine for at least 2 hours, or best overnight.
+• Mix all the ingredients for the brine in a container or pot that is just big enough for the pork chops.
+Marinate the pork chops in the Brine for at least 2 hours, or preferably overnight.

-Heat the cooking oil in a non-stick skillet on medium heat.
-Pan-fry the pork chops for about 4-5 minutes each side.
-Transfer and wrap the pork chops with foil.
-Let them rest for 8-10 minutes before serving.
+• Heat the cooking oil in a non-stick skillet over medium heat.
+Pan-fry the pork chops for about 4–5 minutes on each side.
+Transfer the pork chops and wrap them in foil.
+Let them rest for 8–10 minutes before serving.

 You can choose to use boneless pork chops.
 Adjust your cooking time accordingly.